urbanopt/urbanopt.github.io/usage/residential_workflows/residential_workflows.md

 In terms of repeatability, stochastic schedule generation uses a pseudo-random number generator that takes a seed as an argument.
 The seed is determined by multiplying the feature ID by the unit number of the building being simulated.
 If the feature ID is not represented by an integer, the seed will default to a value of 1.
+Identical buildings with equivalent seed values will have identical schedules.

 ## Other Assumptions

-The building footprint drawn and contained in the geojson does not determine the footprint of individual modeled units.
+The building footprint drawn and contained in the GeoJSON does not determine the footprint of individual modeled units.
 Floor area is divided by the number of residential units to determine the floor area of each individual unit.
 Individual footprints are determined using this unit floor area and an aspect ratio of 2 (i.e., front/back walls are twice as long as left/right walls).